seedvault-app/seedvault/README.md

 ## Requirements

-SeedVault is developed alongwith AOSP releases
+SeedVault is developed along with AOSP releases

 We update it every time Google releases a new Android version, make any changes required for basic functionality, and any improvements possible through API changes in the OS.